BASEforHANK/BASEtoolbox.jl/docs/src/index.md

 The file `Parameters.jl` contains three structures to provide model parameters, numerical parameters, and estimation settings.
 In addition, it contains two macros that automatically create structures that contain the model variables.

 The model parameters for the steady state have to be calibrated.
 We set them in the `struct` [`ModelParameters`](@ref).
 It also contains all other parameters that are estimated, including the stochastic process-parameters for the aggregate shocks.
 Each model parameter has a line of code.
 It starts with the parameter name as it is used in the code and a default value.
 The next two entries are its ascii name and its name for LaTeX output.
 The fourth entry is the prior if the parameter is to be estimated.
 Please see the [Distributions.jl](https://github.com/JuliaStats/Distributions.jl)-package for available options.
 The fifth entry is a Boolean whether the parameter should be estimated (`true`) or not (`false`).

+The folder `Model` also contains the mapping of prices to household incomes (given the idiosyncratic state space).
+This can be found in the subfolder `IncomesETC`.
+Depending on the adjustments to the macroeconomic model, the user needs to adjust this mapping.
+Similarly, the subfolder contains definitions of utility functions, profit functions, employment demand etc. that are used in the calculation of the steady state equilibrium.

 ### Steady state and first dimensionality reduction